benbalter/jekyll-style-guide/_docs/filenames.md

 ### Extensions

 When a post contains markdown, use `.md` for the file extension.
-While `.markdown` will still render, many implementations assume three- to four-letter extension names, as will many developers.
+While `.markdown` will still render, many implementations assume two- to four-letter extension names, as will many developers.

 ### Numbering page names